cosmos/ibc/ibc/4_IBC_USECASES.md

 #### Invariants

-Fungibility of any amount across all pegged representations, constant (or formulaic, in the case of a inflationary asset) total supply cumulative across chains, and tokens only exist in a spendable form on one chain at once.
+Fungibility of any amount across all pegged representations, constant (or formulaic, in the case of a inflationary asset) total supply cumulative across chains, and tokens only exist in a spendable form on one chain at a time.

 ### Non-fungible tokens